 How much does it cost to reglaze a window?

 A typical window repair costs between $160 and $520.
 The average cost to reglaze a window would run about $330.
 There are various factors that influence the price of window restoration.
-These include the type of window and frame material, type of glass pane, the extent of the damage, and the total number of windows.
+These include the type of window and frame material, the type of glass pane, the extent of the damage, and the total number of windows.

 Calculate the cost of your window replacement process with our free estimator tool.